 access control Any combination of features designed to dissuade, prohibit, or prosecute illegal entry.
-May include CCTV, alarm systems, security guards, and/or key card entry accident An unexpected event that interrupts or interferes with the orderly progress of the construction activity or process, and could result in bodily injury or property damage.

-bid The offer of the bidder for the work when made out and submitted on the prescribed bid forms, properly signed, and guaranteed.

-claim A demand for compensation, including a benefit request for injuries or damages caused by a loss.

-combustible Globally Harmonized System of Classification and Labelling of between 140 °F (60 °C) and 200 °F (93 °C)
+May include CCTV, alarm systems, security guards, and/or key card entry accident An unexpected event that interrupts or interferes with the orderly progress of the construction activity or process, and could result in bodily injury or property damage. bid The offer of the bidder for the work when made out and submitted on the prescribed bid forms, properly signed, and guaranteed. claim A demand for compensation, including a benefit request for injuries or damages caused by a loss. combustible Globally Harmonized System of Classification and Labelling of Chemicals defines the flash point temperature of combustible liquids between 140 °F (60 °C) and 200 °F (93 °C) competent person A person designated by the contractor who is knowledgeable of safety standards and is capable of identifying workplace hazards, and has the authority to take action to eliminate the hazard.